NigelOmondi/ReactJS_Andela/react-what-is/README.md

-Introduction to React v18 with Peter Kellner on Pluralsight
+Introduction to React v18 with Peter Kellner on Pluralsight.
+It is applicable to React v16.8 and higher